The Trauma Expression and Connection Assessment (TECA) – A tool to support healing and connection

 Interested in learning more about the TECA tool?

-If you would like training on the TECA or more information, please contact us on 1300 381 581 or intakeourspace@childhood.org.au.
+If you would like training on the TECA tool or more information about the Foundation’s OurSPACE program, please contact the team at 1300 381 581 or via intakeourspace@childhood.org.au.